vEnhance/1802/r02.typ

   In fact, when I was walking home after your first recitation last week, I was thinking to myself about what I needed to say for today, and I realized I didn't actually know how to prove this either!
-  I was walking from Charles/MGH to my home, which is a 15-minute walk, and it took the entire walk for me to figure out how to prove it.
+  I was walking from Charles/MGH, which is a 15-minute walk, and it took the whole time to figure out how to prove it.

   I typed up the proof in #url("https://web.evanchen.cc/1802.html") if you want to see it.
   Poonen proves this using the law of cosines, but it's tricky.